cardopoli/this-was-tomorrow/content/sites/lilac.md

 body_middle: |-
   ## The Common House

   The Common House is at the centre of the site - physically and otherwise.
-Shared kitchen and dining room, laundry, meeting rooms, a workshop with power tools and workbench, office, guest rooms, play area.
-Outside: communal gardens, allotments, a pocket park that the wider neighbourhood uses too.
+Shared kitchen and dining room, laundry, meeting rooms, a workshop with power tools and workbench, office, guest rooms.
+Outside: communal gardens, play area, allotments, a pocket park that the wider neighbourhood uses too.
 Around eight or nine cars between twenty households.
 Five washing machines.
 Two lawnmowers.
 The maths of sharing is simple and the results are not abstract.

-  Meals together happen at least once a week, often two or three times.
+  On average, residents share a communal meal once a week - it used to happen more often.
 The dining room and kitchen were squeezed at the build stage to keep costs down - there is ongoing discussion about whether to extend both.
 That decision, when it comes, will go to all-member consensus.

-  Every month: a Tend and Mend day.
+  Every other month: a Tend and Mend day, five a year, with landscaping happening in the alternate months.
 Residents are expected to show up.
 Where they can, they maintain the place themselves, calling in contractors when they can't.

   <img src="https://www.dropbox.com/scl/fi/s431dk6tgfyts5810k9to/R0043729-TWT_14052026_LILAC-LEEDS_LOWRES-copy.jpg?rlkey=hl27nmp1j4xzpbqa735466xme&raw=1" alt="" style="width:100%">